ajna-finance/subgraph/README.md

 ## Development and Deployment
 Commands for adding new data sources to the subgraph are listed in the [add-commands.txt](./add-commands.txt) file.

 Once data sources have been added, entites can be modified in the [schema.graphql](./schema.graphql) file.
-After any update, the following commands must be run to ensure the new types are available for the event handlers:
+After any update, the following commands must be run to ensure the new types are available for the event handlers.
+Before running, ensure `ETH_NETWORK` is set as prescribed above.
 ```
 yarn codegen
 yarn build --network [NETWORK_NAME]
 ```
-...where `[NETWORK_NAME]` is `goerli` or `ganache`.
+`[NETWORK_NAME]` should be defined in `networks.json` and specified by `ETH_NETWORK`.
 Upon building, `subgraph.yaml` will be updated with contract addresses and start blocks for the specified network.

 After building, this subgraph can be run locally using provided docker container.
-To start, set the environment variable *ETH_RPC_URL* in your .env file.
-Then, run `docker-compose up`.
-Once the node is running, deploy the subgraph with:
+To start, run `docker-compose up`.
+Once _graph-node_ is running, deploy the subgraph with:
 ```
 yarn create-local
 yarn deploy-local